-- To implement and study the performance of existing security mechanisms in cloud environment. - To implement the strong authentication mechanism using AES encrypted OTP (One-Time Password). - To enhance the security of data using Cloud Broker and AES. - To verify the integrity of data stored at cloud provider using SHA2. - To develop the proposed algorithm and compare the performance of proposed algorithm with existing algorithm.
+- To implement and study the performance of existing security mechanisms in cloud environment. - To implement the strong authentication mechanism using encrypted OTP (One-Time Password). - To enhance the security of data using 3-tier architecture and hybrid combination of RSA and AES and blowfish. - To develop the proposed algorithm and compare the performance of proposed algorithm with existing algorithm